 Locomotive boiler Definition:

-- The fuel is burned here and the flue gases which pass through the shell and on the other side there is a stake locomotive boiler.
-It does not have the chimney and they have stacks on the other side and flue gases are removed through the stake.
+The fuel is burned here and the flue gases pass through the shell and on the other side, there is a stake locomotive boiler.
+It does not have a chimney and they have stacks on the other side and flue gases are removed through the stake.